 We have a group of volunteers dedicated to working in the orchard, they carry out all the pruning as well as the clearing around the trees and mulching, and in Autumn the fruit picking.

-We have a juicing event in early October each year where visitors can either bring fruit from home to juice or they can purchase some apples from our orchard to make tasty juice to take home.
+We have a juicing event in early October each year where visitors can bring fruit from home to juice.
+Apples may be available to purchase from Croome’s orchard – subject to availability.
 The volunteers help to run this event.
 We will run this again from Saturday 13 to Monday 15 October 2018.

 The trees themselves are ecologically very important; the insect Celypha woodiana is found living in the mistletoe in a couple of the older trees in the orchard so we must ensure that these are maintained.
 We have planted new trees nearby and have encouraged the growth of mistletoe on these new trees as further habitat.